Pizza Dough Baker’s Percentage

 - Get a separate container for each ingredient.

-- Press the “Tare” button on the scale; this should bring the level to 0.
+- Press the “Tare” button on the scale, bringing the level to 0.

 - Start adding the ingredient to the container until the desired amount.